Nikki Bella Finally Confirms Romance With Artem Chigvintsev

 As previously reported by The Inquisitr, Nikki Bella and Artem Chigvintsev met when the wrestler was paired with the dancer during Dancing With the Stars.
 They struck up a friendship, and following her split with John Cena began dating.

-Recently, the couple were spotted getting very close as they walked arm in arm in L.A. and were seen kissing during the outing.
+Recently, the couple were spotted getting very close as they walked arm-in-arm in L.A. and were seen kissing during the outing.

 View this post on Instagram